-The first thing to do is make sure there isn’t a medical reason (something other than ADHD) for his sleep problems, such as sleep apnea.
+The first thing to do is make sure there isn’t a medical reason (something other than ADHD) for your child’s sleep problems, like sleep apnea.
 Signs of that condition include loud snoring and pauses in breathing.
 Talk to your child’s doctor to rule this out.

-Another important step is to take note of the amount of stress or anxiety in your son’s life.
-These might also make it hard for him to wind down.
-(If anxious thoughts are keeping him up at night, he could try keeping a journal next to his bed to write them down before he falls asleep in order to get them out of his head.)
+Another important step is to take note of the amount of stress or anxiety in your child’s life.
+Stress or anxiety can make it hard for anyone to wind down at night.
+(If anxious thoughts are keeping kids up at night, try keeping a journal next to their bed so they can write down those thoughts and get them out of their head before they fall asleep.)

 If it turns out there are no other obvious causes, here are some ways to help your child wind down at night and, hopefully, get more sleep.

-- Explain that there is a problem.
+Explain that there’s a problem.
 Kids don’t always realize that what they’re experiencing isn’t normal, or that there’s a reason for it.
-Naming the problem helps your child be a partner in fixing it.
+Naming the problem can help your child be a partner in fixing it.
 You can say something like, “You really seem to be struggling with falling asleep.
 Lots of kids with ADHD have trouble with this.
-Let’s talk to the doctor and see if she has ideas for what we can do.”
+Let’s talk to the doctor to get some ideas for what we can do.”

-- Help him get into the right mindset for sleep.
-Many kids with ADHD need help learning how to do this.
-Make sure your son only uses his bed for sleeping and quiet activities, like reading or listening to quiet music.
-Make sure his room is dark (a little night-light is fine, but much more than that can be a distraction) and that the temperature is one that is sleep-inducing.
-Colder rooms are better for sleeping than warm ones, but this can vary depending on your child.
+Help set the stage for sleep.
+Make sure the room is dark (a little night-light is fine, but much more than that can be a distraction) and that the room temperature helps your child fall asleep.
+Colder rooms tend to be better for sleeping than warmer ones, but this can vary from person to person.

-- Keep an open dialogue.
-Talk to your son about what’s going on in his life.
+Keep an open dialogue.
+Talk to kids about what’s going on in their life.
 Stressful situations can affect sleep.
-These might include bullying, trouble adjusting to a new teacher, family problems at home, a death of a family member or a pet, or even just sibling rivalry.
-Fixing the sources of stress—or at the very least acknowledging and talking about them—can have a positive impact on your child’s sleep.
+These might include bullying, trouble adjusting to a new teacher, family problems at home, a death of a family member or a pet, or even sibling rivalry.
+Fixing the sources of stress—or at least acknowledging and talking about them—can have a positive impact on your child’s sleep.

-- Change the routine.
+Change your daily routines.
 A few small changes to daily life can make a big difference in the quantity and quality of sleep your family gets.
 Regular exercise, outdoor time, and watching what and when you eat are just a few ideas.

-Getting too little sleep can impact kids’ ability to perform at school, along with their health, mood and judgment.
+Getting too little sleep can impact kids’ ability to perform at school, along with their health, mood, and judgment.
 So any success you have in helping your child wind down and get more sleep can have a positive impact.
-It will likely make it easier for him to pay attention during the day.
+It will likely make it easier for your child to pay attention during the day.
 In fact, some studies have shown that treating sleep issues might be a key part of comprehensive treatment for ADHD.

 At the same time, don’t stress out if the changes you and your child make aren’t always successful.
-Your stress may only increase his.
-And that makes it harder for him to wind down at night and get the sleep he needs.
+Your stress may only increase your child’s.
+And that can make it harder for your child to wind down at night and get enough sleep.